 Methicillin-resistant Staphylococcus aureus (MRSA) is a bacteria that is commonly found in nasal passages and skin of humans and multiple animals.
 Methicillin-resistant Staphylococcus aureus is resistant to beta-lactam antibiotics and in some cases to other antibiotics.
 Although MRSA is primarily found in people, animals can also be infected.
 MRSA has been recovered from animals including horses, dogs, cats, cows, and pigs.
 Some of these animals have not been exposed to antibiotic therapy and in several of these cases the MRSA infection appears to result from human-to-animal transfer.

-For more information Methicillin Resistant Staphylococcus Aureus (MRSA) in Pets
+For more information visit the VDH page on Methicillin Resistant Staphylococcus Aureus (MRSA) in Pets.

-Monkeypox is a rare disease caused by the monkeypox virus, which belongs to the same group of viruses as smallpox.
-Monkeypox virus was first found in laboratory monkeys in 1958.
+Mpox is a rare disease caused by the Mpox virus, which belongs to the same group of viruses as smallpox.
+Mpox virus was first found in laboratory monkeys in 1958.
 It has also been found in different kinds of African rodents.
-The first human cases of monkeypox in the United States occurred in the mid-west in 2003.
-Before 2003, the only human cases of monkeypox occurred in central and West Africa.
+The first human cases of Mpox in the United States occurred in the mid-west in 2003.
+Before 2003, the only human cases of Mpox occurred in central and West Africa.

 Plague is a disease caused by Yersinia pestis that affects rodents (e.g., squirrels, prairie dogs, or mice), other mammals (e.g., rabbits or hares), and humans.
 These bacteria are found in many areas of the world, including the United States.
 There are three forms of plague: bubonic, pneumonic (lung infection) and septicemic (bloodstream infection).
 Plague is rare in the United States, with an average of 7 human plague cases reported each year (range: 1–17 cases per year) in recent decades.
 Cases in the U.S. generally occur in rural and semi-rural areas in the west and southwest.
 Worldwide, about 1,000 to 2,000 cases of plague are reported every year.